csexton/codeography.com/_posts/2013-05-16-tmux-iterm-keybindings.markdown

 title: Fancy tmux keybindings with iTerm
 ---

-I wanted to bind `⌘-{` and `⌘-}` to switch windows in tmux (window:tmux is tab:everything else).
+I wanted to bind `⌘-{` and `⌘-}` to switch windows in tmux (window is to tmux _as_ tab is to everything else).
 Turns out tmux won't let you [bind to ⌘](http://superuser.com/a/259622/70029).
 I was able to solve this with a little hack in iTerm.

 In iTerm preferences, click Profiles in the toolbar, then the Keys tab.
 You'll see a lieelte `+` button there: